ShaniHalali/Cinema-manager-SQL-/README.md

-# Shani & Ori Cinema Management System
+# Shani & Ori Cinema Management System🎥🎞️📽️🎬🍿
 This is the final assigment project for SQL course, in Afeka - the academic college of Engineering in Tel Aviv.

 ## Project Overview